From Paradox to Dialectics

 I agree with the need for emotional focus.

-And, I’d go further: we need to shift from tolerating paradox to thinking dialectically.
+And I’d go further: we need to shift from tolerating paradox to embracing dialectics.

 Both recognize that multiple perspectives can be simultaneously valid.

-Tolerating paradox accepts divergent views.
-It endures the tension between them.
+Tolerating paradox accepts contradiction.
+It endures the tension.

-Paradoxes treats contradictions as tensions to be acknowledged.
-Dialectics treats them as something to be integrated.
+Paradox treats contradiction as tension to be acknowledged.
+Dialectics treats it as something to be integrated.

 Acceptance of paradox is the prerequisite for dialectical change.
 Not the destination.